Which of the following best describes the primary function of the... | Channels for Pearson+

 Multiple Choice

-Which of the following best describes the primary function of the plasma membrane in a eukaryotic cell?
+Which of the following best describes the primary function of the cochlea in the human ear?

 A